pdaniel200/proiect-testare-smart-crm-ap/readme.md

 # Test execution
 1. Open a terminal
-2. From the project root directory run: `pytest Tests/test_smart_crm_config.py --html=Results/report_test_smart_crm.html` if you just type: `pytest Tests/test_smart_crm_config.py` the result files would be stored on the folder `Results` and in the html test report filename will include the browser type: `report_test_smart_crm_browser_` + {browser_type} + `.html`
+2. From the project root directory run: `pytest Tests/test_smart_crm_config.py --html=Results/report_test_smart_crm.html` or if you just type: `pytest Tests/test_smart_crm_config.py` the test result files will be stored in the folder `Results` and the html test report filename will include the browser type: `report_test_smart_crm_browser_` + {browser_type} + `.html`

-# You can choose a type of browser from wich yo can run the test chrome/firefox/edge
+# You can choose the browser type from wich yo will run the test: chrome/firefox/edge
 1. browser: chrome
 2. browser: firefox
 3. browser: edge

-The tests will be executed in Chrome but can be modified in the "/data/config.yaml" file to also be executed in Firefox or Edge
+The tests will be executed by default in Chrome but can you can choose from the "/data/config.yaml" file to also be executed in Firefox or Edge

 # Browser visibility when running the test: True or False
 1. headless: False - the browser will be visible while executing the test
 2. headless: True - the browser will not be visible while executing the test.

-# Option to test with the local webdriver or remote with WebDriver Manager
+# Option to test with the local webdriver or automanaged by WebDriver Manager
 1. webdriver: local - the webdriver will be launched from the drvweb folder
-2. webdriver: remote - the webdriver will be installed by WebDriver Manager
+2. webdriver: remote - the webdriver will be automaticaly installed by WebDriver Manager

 # Results
-To check the report, open '/results/report.html' once the test has finished.
+To check the report, open '/results/report_test_smart_crm.html' once the test has finished.

 # Screenshots are taken at every major step
-To check the report, open '/Results/
+To check the screenshots, open '/Results/' folder